jsvan/CommonSents/README.md

 # CommonSents
 This chrome plugin allows you to highlight sentences and annotate interior keywords as Pos/Neg/Neu with hotkeys and a right-click dropdown menu.
 It functions over all websites.
 The annotations are stored in localstorage.
 The user then copy/pastes the formatted contents into an email and sends it to my automated account.
+This app collected enough data within two weeks to train BERT models on a sentiment task.
+I needed this data because no dataset available provided fine grained sentiment analysis on real world news-media text.
+TODO to update the app to allow annotating two different tasks at once.
 TODO is to get the app to auto email the storage.

 Example of annotation with dropdown menu:
 ![image](https://user-images.githubusercontent.com/9337973/179419169-5642f4bc-7cd6-410f-a144-10ae15422642.png)